 Sunlight is energy.
 When light hits a surface, most of it turns into heat (imagine sitting out in the sun).
 But, when light hits certain surfaces, a portion of it is converted to electrical energy.
-Solar photovoltaic panels generate electric power when exposed to photons from sunlight.
-These photons push electrons through the silicon wafer cells.
-The end result is electrical current at a predictable voltage.
+Solar photovoltaic panels generate this electric energy when exposed to photons from sunlight.
+These photons push electrons through silicon wafer cells resulting in an electrical current at a predictable voltage.
 As the strength of the day’s sunlight increases, so does the current output from the solar panels.

 How Solar works

 Solar panels create what is called DC (Direct Current) electricity by capturing energy from sunlight.
 Home appliances use AC (Alternating Current) electricity though, which means an inverter must be used to transform the DC into AC before it can be used in our homes.

 The difference between DC and AC is in the way the electricity flows.
 DC electricity travels on a one way street flowing around a circuit.
 Think of a battery powering a fan, where electrons start at the negative side of the battery, flow to the fan, then return to the positive side of the battery.
 With AC electricity however, electrons are pushed and pulled back and forth, rapidly reversing direction.
 This form of free flowing electricity allows us to power a variety of appliances with varying voltage needs and allows overproduced or unused solar energy to feed onto the grid.

 A little piece of history for you here: AC electricity was chosen for the US’s power grid mostly because it was the cheapest method to transmit over long distances.

 Solar energy is a truly renewable energy source.
 It can be harnessed in all areas of the world and is available every day.
 We will never run out of solar energy, unlike conventional sources of energy, and it will be accessible as long as we have the sun - another 5 billion years.
 So, we’re good for now.